Wie is de Mol? (Dutch TV series) season 22: Episode 7 - Coulissen

 Arriving the following day at the Gjirokastër Fortress in Gjirokastër, Rik informed the Candidates that they were about to take the next test.
 Starting at the same time, the Candidates have to complete 3 small tasks in the Castle Courtyard before they were allowed to pick which laptop they could write the test.
 The tasks in order were: 1.
 Construct a pole high enough to retrieve small pouches hanging above on the Courtyard structure.
 2. Using metal pellets from the pouches and a slingshot, shoot and break 3 glass bottles against the Courtyard wall.
 3. Solve a small 3D Cube puzzle.

 Once a Candidate has completed all three tasks, they were given the option of 5 laptops to choose from.
 One laptop held a Question Mark card; one laptop had nothing; and the three remaining would add 1, 2, or 3 minutes to the Candidate's test time if chosen.
 Any Candidates that held an Exemption and chose to use it, could skip the assignment completely and proceed to the next Episode.
 Fresia chose to use her Exemption, skipping the entire assignment.

-After the Candidates had completed their tests, Rik informed the Candidate who picked the Question Mark laptop that their results weren't currently included in the Execution ceremony.
+After the Candidates had completed their tests, Rik informed the Candidate who picked the Question Mark laptop that their results were not currently included in the Execution ceremony.
 If they want to keep it that way, they had to pick one of the remaining Candidates who they thought did the worst on the test.
 If the Candidate they picked received a Red Screen, they would be executed from the game.
 However, if the prediction is incorrect, the Question Mark Candidate's results would be added to the Execution ceremony as usual, leaving them at risk of being executed from the game again.
 Thomas had picked the Question Mark laptop, and picked Laetitia.
 His selection was correct, granting himself a retrospective Exemption and sending Laetitia home.